Tools for SARS-CoV-2 Research

 SARS-CoV-2 is an enveloped positive-strand RNA virus that consists of four structural proteins: spike (S) protein, envelope (E) protein, membrane (M) protein and nucleocapsid (N) protein.
 The spike protein is the most important surface protein of coronavirus.
 It mediates the entry of SARS-CoV-2 into human respiratory epithelial cells by interacting with the cell surface receptor angiotensin-converting enzyme 2 (ACE2).

-BioCat provides a large selection of recombinant proteins for SARS-CoV-2 research including spike protein and nucleocapsid protein mutants from SARS-CoV-2 variants Alpha, Beta, Gamma and Delta.
+BioCat provides a large selection of recombinant proteins for SARS-CoV-2 research including spike protein and nucleocapsid protein mutants from SARS-CoV-2 variants Alpha, Beta, Gamma, Delta and Omicron.

 In response to the coronavirus COVID-19 pandemic, BioCat offers a comprehensive selection of antibodies including polyclonal, monoclonal and single domain antibodies for the detection of SARS-CoV-2 structural and non-structural proteins.
 Antibodies against SARS-CoV-2 nucleocapsid protein, envelope protein as well as spike protein and its subunits spike S1, spike S1 RBD (receptor binding domain), spike S2 and spike ECD (extracellular domain) are offered.

 SARS-CoV-2 IgM/IgG Antibody Detection using Lateral Flow Immunoassays